The Perfect 2-Week Southeast USA Road Trip Itinerary

 Day 1: St. Simons and Jekyll Island

-Check out my guide on how to spend a weekend in Savannah!
+Check out my guide on how to spend a weekend in Savannah for all of my favorite restaurants, things to do, and tips for planning your visit!

 Day 4-5: Charleston, South Carolina